strexx/IoT-NodeMCU/README.md

 ### Step 2: Installing server

 Now lets setup our server.
 This tutorial will show you how to set it up locally.
 This tutorial won't explain how to set up this server on a live environment with an own domain.
 Take a look at [Digital Ocean](https://www.digitalocean.com/) on how to set up a live environment.
+You also need to install some Javascript tools in order to run this project:

+#### Software requirements for server

+- [Nodejs](https://nodejs.org/en/) which is needed to setup our local server.
+- [Gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) which is needed to run some automatic tasks.
+- [NPM](https://www.npmjs.com/) which is needed to and install dependencies.

 #### Setup